BIRTHDAY GIVEAWAY WEEK IS HERE! 🥳

 Prior to building, I bring my students to the rug to read the story How to Catch a Leprechaun.
 Another one of my favorite’s is the Night Before St. Patrick’s Day.
 After we read the story we talk about how leprechauns typically show up to the classroom on St. Patrick’s Day and it’s our job to make sure they don’t mess up our classroom!

 This process gets the students excited and thinking about their own trap.
-I literally open up my St. Patrick's Day Pinterest board and scroll through all the pictures.
+My favorite way to open up my St. Patrick’s Day Pinterest board and scroll through all the pictures.
 We stop and talk about the different ideas that we see.
 The kids will squeal and laugh as they anticipate what their trap will look like.

 Next, I give them a plan sheet for them to draw up their plans.
 This is is an essential part of the STEM process and setting aside the time for your students to complete this process will force them to slow down and actually develop a plan.
 I also explain to my students that part of being an engineer involves the ability to be flexible and willing to change the plans after doing some testing.